 The rest of the article proceeds as follows.
-Section \ref{sec2} focuses on building a cumulative risk model with computation of maximum likelihood estimate.
-Robust estimation methods are discussed in Sections \ref{sec3} and \ref{sec4}.
-In Section \ref{sec5} testing of hypothesis based on robust Bayes factor is developed.
-Section \ref{sec6} studies the property of robustness through influence function.
-Next, Section \ref{sec7} discusses the model with two special cases of the Lehman family of distributions.
-Finally, Sections \ref{sec8} and \ref{sec9} contain the simulation study and data analysis respectively.
-Concluding remarks are given in the Section \ref{sec10}.
+Section \ref{sec2} focuses on building a cumulative risk model.
+The robust Bayesian estimation method is discussed in Section \ref{sec3}.
+In Section \ref{sec4}, testing of hypothesis based on robust Bayes factor is developed.
+Section \ref{sec5} studies the property of robustness through the influence function.
+Finally, Sections \ref{sec6} and \ref{sec7} contain the simulation study and data analysis, respectively.
+Concluding remarks are given in the Section \ref{sec8}.